ST LUKE'S CHURCH - LIVERPOOL

 The city of Liverpool with its suburbs and its neighbours across the river Mersey played its part in both conflicts, its sons went to war where they faced dangerous times in foreign lands and waters, witnessed terrible events, and fought in some of the bloodiest battles ever known.
 This site is dedicated to all the Merseyside people who gave such a huge sacrifice during the two world wars.

 To their undying spirit and their ability to carry on against all odds, be it here at home or on foreign sea or soil.
+The website below tells of this incredible story:

 ".....PEAL OF 8 MUSICAL BELLS....."